JiBrok/jibrok.github.io/_posts/2020-05-13-Plugin "Time in status field:Timer:Stopwatch:SLA".md

 ---
 layout: post
-title: Plugin "Time in status field/Timer/Stopwatch/SLA"
+title: Plugin for Jira - "Time in status field/Timer/Stopwatch/SLA"
 ---

 The issue (task, work) in the process of solving goes through various stages.
 It is necessary to take into account and control the time spent at each stage.